Alone in the Dark (2005 film): Plot

 While patrolling the museum, several creatures attack Bureau 713 soldiers.
 Several soldiers and most of the creatures, who are revealed to be people who disappeared earlier, are killed.
 Carnby arrives, and Burke again tells him to stay away.
 During a scuffle, Carnby picks Burke's pocket containing his security badge.
 Carnby goes to Bureau 713 and talks with Fischer in the morgue while looking at one of the corpses.
 Fischer shows Carnby a small, centipede-like creature in the dorsal spine of his old friend.
 Fischer also discovers that Carnby has one of his own in his body, but it is dead, presumably because of the electroshock Carnby had as a child.
 Burke and his men arrive and escort Carnby out of the building.
-That evening, Professor Hudgens ambushes Fischer at his home and inserts a baby creature into Fischer's mouth.
+That evening, Hudgens ambushes Fischer at his home and inserts a baby creature into Fischer's mouth.

 Carnby discovers that the Abkani had fought the creatures, which can be killed by light.
 They also disrupt electrical light, creating blackouts.
 The Abkani artifacts found all over the world open the gate to another dimension, where millions of creatures sleep, waiting to be freed.
 Hudgens further experiments, injecting himself with the blood of one of the creatures, which allows him to control the monsters.
 Carnby, Cedrac, Burke, and Burke's military squad go to an abandoned gold mine near Carnby's orphanage, where there are strong electromagnetic disruptions.
-They are attacked by dozens of the creatures; only Carnby, Cedric, and Burke survive.
+They are attacked by dozens of the creatures; only Carnby, Cedrac, and Burke survive.
 They reach the underground surgery room where the baby creature was transplanted into Carnby.
 There, Hudgens takes Carnby's artifact and opens the gate.
 Millions of creatures awaken and run towards the gate.
 Burke kills Hudgens.
 The group places a bomb and runs away, only to realize that they cannot detonate it remotely.
 Burke returns and sacrifices himself.
 Carnby and Cedrac rise to the surface at dawn but find the city evacuated.
 As they walk down the street, something runs toward them.